bum2/fair-polls/README.md

 ### Why doesn't my poll's answers add up to 100%?
 * It is because of rounding issues.
 To make it always round up to 100%, the last poll's answer will get the remainding percentage added to it.
 To enable this feature, add this to your theme's functions.php: `add_filter( 'wp_polls_round_percentage', '__return_true' );`

-### How Does WP-Polls Load CSS?
+### How Does Fair-Polls Load CSS?
-* WP-Polls will load `polls-css.css` from your theme's directory if it exists.
+* Fair-Polls will load `polls-css.css` from your theme's directory if it exists.
-* If it doesn't exists, it will just load the default `polls-css.css` that comes with WP-Polls.
+* If it doesn't exists, it will just load the default `polls-css.css` that comes with Fair-Polls.
-* This will allow you to upgrade WP-Polls without worrying about overwriting your polls styles that you have created.
+* This will allow you to upgrade Fair-Polls without worrying about overwriting your polls styles that you have created.

 ### Why In Internet Explorer (IE) The poll's Text Appear Jagged?
 * To solve this issue, Open poll-css.css